lulu994/simple_shell/README.md

 # 0x16.
 C - Simple Shell

 #### By learning how the shell works you will be able to understand how some of the CLI works, how do they receive instructions, how do they read the instructions, how do they interpret and create a process according to the instruction given and of course, since this is a project built in C language, we need to handle carefully the memory, so we will have enough memory to run the process we want or if that's the case, print an error among others managements.
 We hope this to be useful and clear for any who is in this same path on learning and becoming to be a great software developer.
 ****
+## General
+ - Who designed and implemented the original Unix operating system
+ - Who wrote the first version of the UNIX shell
+ - Who invented the B programming language (the direct predecessor to the C programming language)
+ - How does a shell work
+ - Who is Ken Thompson
+ - What is a pid and a ppid
+ - How to manipulate the environment of the current process
+ - What is the difference between a function and a system call
+ - How to create processes
+ - What are the three prototypes of main
+ - How does the shell use the PATH to find the programs
+ - How to execute another program with the execve system call
+ - How to suspend the execution of a process until one of its children terminates
+ - What is EOF / “end-of-file”?
+****
 ## List of allowed functions and system calls for this project
  - access (man 2 access)